 I am a trans girl that was born several years ago in a poor neighbourhood in Brazil.
-My mum was too young when she gave birth to me, so my grandparents and my uncle were the ones to mostly raised me.
-I have no complaints about my mum, though; she was always there to support me, especially in the difficult moments.
+My mum was too young when she gave birth to me, so my grandparents and my uncle were the ones to raise me.
+I have no complaints about my mum, though; she was always there to support me, especially in difficult times.

 My family could see I wasn’t like the other boys from the day I was born.
 You see, I was different from a very young age.
 At the age of five, I first asked my mum why I wasn’t born a girl.
 No matter my story, I want readers to know that not all girls are as lucky as I was.
-My family accepted me the way I was and never became an obstacle to my happiness, and unfortunately, that’s not the rule, but the exception.
+My family accepted me the way I was and never became an obstacle to my happiness.
+Unfortunately, that’s not the rule but the exception.

 As a child, I wanted to be a fashion designer.
 I started from an early age to be obsessed with the female body.
 I kept drawing feminine shapes and clothes that made them beautiful.
-My mum, as one of my biggest fans, once took me to a local shop to show my sketches and see if they could turn my designs to clothes.
-I was too young to make this happen, though, but she did try the best for me.
+My mum, one of my biggest fans, once took me to a local shop to show my sketches and see if they could turn my designs into clothes.
+I was too young to make this happen, though, but she did try her best for me.

-Growing up, I had to align my dreams to my reality.
+Growing up, I had to align my dreams with my reality.

-Out of school, my neighborhood was not a safe environment for me, either.
+Out of school, my neighbourhood was not a safe environment for me, either.
 It definitely wasn’t safe for children my age, but for me, even more unsafe.
 Rarely some kids would come and play with me in my uncle’s garden.
-There I would be safe, but the rest of the times, I would hide.
+There I would be safe, but the rest of the time, I would hide.

-I can now tell because I have seen it, that the people who were harassing me were people who weren’t comfortable in their own skin.
+I can now tell because I have seen it.
+The people who were harassing me were people who weren’t comfortable in their own skin.
 People who are happy with themselves have always been kind to me.

 Back then, I started feeling more comfortable with the goth movement.
-It was the first time I could colour my hair, my nails and adopt a more feminine style that was somewhat socially accepted.
+It was the first time I could colour my hair and my nails and adopt a more feminine style that was somewhat socially accepted.

 When I finished school, I knew I didn’t want to live in Brazil for the rest of my life.
 Often your home country is not the place you can be successful, and I wanted to do better.
 With the first opportunity, I made it to Ireland, and I started learning English.